basetenlabs/truss/docs/develop/bundled-packages.md

 Great care should be taken to avoid conflicts between these packages with any python requirements.
-Note that the serving environment may itself be dependent on some standard Python modules such as `requests` and `kserve`, so it's best to avoid using package names that may conflict with any standard or popular Python packages.
+Note that the serving environment may itself be dependent on some standard Python modules such as `requests`, so it's best to avoid using package names that may conflict with any standard or popular Python packages.